 I stood at the edge of the road helping the seminary students give more than 130 gallons of water in small plastic bags to the flood of people passing by our seminary gate heading towards the Roman Catholic (RC) cathedral in Antipolo city on Thursday evening.
 Usually the road outside the main gate is constantly occupied with traffic congestion every day.
 But that evening was different.
 The road was packed like a river flooded with people.
 The glows of the different street lights flashed on them like torch lights on a colony of ants that have just crawled out of nowhere at night making their way towards scraps of food left under the dining table after an evening meal.
 At the side of the road were people selling food, soft drinks, local Filipino snacks and many other goodies.
-I watched in admiration as people of all sizes and age groups proudly marched up the hill outside the Asia Pacific Nazarene Theological Seminary heading towards Antipolo.
+I watched in admiration as thousands of people of all sizes and age groups proudly marched up the hill outside the Asia Pacific Nazarene Theological Seminary (APNTS) heading towards Antipolo.

-I looked over and saw some Christian friends standing around me watching what was happening.
+I looked around and saw some friends standing around me watching what was happening.
 I turned to one of them whom I figured out to be an assistant pastor of a local church in our city.
-“Kuya (brother),” I chatted excitedly, “it’s wonderful to know that the huge number of people we see walking by are Christians.”
-Yes but…mmm..,” he muttered with a grin on his cheek, “They are not like us.
+“Kuya (brother),” I chatted excitedly, “it’s wonderful to know that the huge crowd we see walking by are Christians.”
+Yes, but…mmm..” he muttered with a grin on his cheek, “They are not like us.
 Their ways are totally different from us.”
 Without a word, I turned around and saw another familiar person standing a meter away towards my right.
-I moved towards him and chuckled to gain his attention, “Sir, look at all these people.
+I moved a few steps towards him and chuckled to gain his attention, “Sir, look at all these people.
 They are Christians.
 If this crowd represents another religion than Christianity, I think this country will not be free like what we have now.
 I wonder if we would have peace or not in this country?
 I wonder if we Christians will be able to proudly call ourselves as Christians.
 Thank God we are at least safe here from violence caused as a result of religious wars.”
 The person stood with hands folded and simply nodded his head with a weak grin on his face as if my statement was true but not fascinating enough to make him fully appreciate it.
 I stood there thinking about what I have said and the responses I have received.
 Then I moved back out onto the road to help the students.

 Around 8:30 PM, our water supply ran out so we had to stop and retreat back to our own dormitories.
 Since we did not feel like eating dinner earlier, we felt hungry so my wife quickly prepared a light meal which we ate hungrily.

-It is towards the end of March and in some countries it is usually the start of the spring season.
+It is towards the end of March and in some countries it’s usually the start of the spring season.
 But in Manila spring time is no different than summer.
 The nights are sometimes as warm as the daytime.
 The air from the fan blowing at high speed facing me felt like the warm breeze sweeping down the rugged hills rushing across the dry Markham plains of PNG.
 Sweat dripping down my back and armpits made me unable to resist the urge of a quick shower before I get on my bed to get a good night sleep.
 Then I remembered the pictures I had taken on my mobile phone, so I quickly looked at some good ones and posted them on my Facebook timeline.
 Instead of sleeping I sat on the bed leaning back against the white concrete wall and pondered with closed eyes about what I have just observed.
 What did I see?
 Did it mean anything to me?
 Was that just another RC religious practice?
 What can I as a protestant Christian glean from this practice?

 - The RC’s are Christians.